Utitofon-Udoekong/aoforge/README.md

-# AOForge
+# ao-forge

-The official landing page for [create-ao-app](https://github.com/Utitofon-Udoekong/create-ao-app), a CLI tool for quickly scaffolding AO-powered applications with Next.js or Nuxt.js.
+The official documentation site for [ao-forge](https://github.com/ao-forge/ao-forge), a CLI tool for quickly scaffolding AO-powered applications with Next.js or Nuxt.js.

 ## Tech Stack